Traditional Chinese medicine in digestive health

 We then determine what organ and meridian systems are contributing to your digestive issues.
 We may suggest adjunct therapies such as acupuncture, moxibustion, Chinese herbal medicine, dietary changes, breathing techniques and exercises in order to maximise your healing.

-To know if acupuncture Chinese medicine can be beneficial for your digestive health, please feel free to contact us.
+To know if acupuncture Chinese medicine can be beneficial for your digestive health, such as IBS, colitis, please feel free to contact us.

 Listed are a few recent researches of acupuncture TCM for some common digestive issues.
 Content are for patient’s reference only.
 You should contact your health practitioner directly for your health concerns.